SUNET/simone-example/README.md

 cp etc/orders.txt /tmp/mydropindir/
 ```

-## Inspect the database
+## Inspect the feed database

-Add `-p 1527:1527` to the docker run command.
+Expose port 1527 from the docker container.
 Use a SQL CLient with the `org.apache.derby.jdbc.ClientDriver` driver.

-### Feed database

-URL: `jdbc:derby://localhost:1527/feed`
+URL: `jdbc:derby://localhost:1527/memory:feed;create=false`

 ## Swagger

-The openapi documentation is available at <http://localhost:8080/openapi>

-See [Docker Compose](#docker-compose) for how to view the Swagger documentation.
+When you run the application in Development mode the Swagger documentation is available at: <http://localhost:8080/swagger-ui>

 ## Tips

-### Re-use loaded database

-You may mount the database directory `/var/simone/db` if you save the simulator data between re-starts.
-First create a directory on you host `/tmp/mydbdir` then add `-v /tmp/mydbdir:/var/simone/db` to the docker run command.

 ### Base URI